 This saving option, which allows earnings to grow tax-deferred, can be used for qualified elementary, secondary and post-secondary school expenses, and distributions may be exempt from federal income tax.
 However, there are income restrictions.
 (College savings plans and ESAs have a lot in common, but there are key differences, too.)

-Mutual Funds2 — investing in mutual funds provides an opportunity for greater growth potential than fixed-interest products, and withdrawals are taxed as ordinary income to the extent of the gain.
-Along with greater growth potential, mutual funds have a higher degree of risk.
+Investing in mutual funds provides an opportunity for greater growth potential than fixed-income products.
+Mutual funds are investment vehicles that invest in a range of securities, often tracking an index.
+Withdrawals from mutual funds are taxed as ordinary income to the extent of the gain.
+Along with greater growth potential than fixed income products, like bonds, mutual funds carry greater risk.

-Roth IRA — while contributions are not tax-deductible, earnings grow tax-deferred and qualified distributions are tax-free3; earnings used for education are not subject to the 10 percent IRS penalty for withdrawals prior to age 59½.
+While contributions to Roth IRAs are not tax-deductible, earnings grow tax-deferred, and qualified distributions are tax-free.
+Earnings used for education are not subject to the 10 percent IRS penalty for withdrawals if made prior to age 59½.

-Permanent Life Insurance4,5 — cash values grow tax-deferred, and can be withdrawn for education without impacting eligibility for financial aid.
-In case you die, proceeds from the policy are paid directly to your beneficiaries, who may use them toward education costs.
+Cash values grow tax-deferred in permanent life insurance.
+They can be withdrawn for education without impacting eligibility for financial aid.
+If you die, proceeds from the policy will be paid directly to your beneficiaries, who may use them toward education costs.